WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Experiments

-We now assess whether using natural language hypotheses in the prompt produces better generalization abilities for the LLM-based world model than fine-tuning it on collected transitions.
-For this, we create a generalization environment in which the syntax of observations is changed (see Appendix~\ref{prompt:generalization}).
-We use this new environment to report the top-3 constrained decoding accuracy on our test set as in previous sections.
+\paragraph{Generalization to changes in the environment} We now assess whether using natural language hypotheses in the prompt produces better generalization abilities for the LLM-based world model than fine-tuning it on collected transitions.
+For this, we create a generalization environment in which the syntax of observations is changed (see Figure~\ref{prompt:generalization}).
+We use this new environment to report the top-3 constrained decoding accuracy on our test set, as in previous sections.

-Results from Table~\ref{tab:constrained-decoding-finetuning-generalization} show an important deterioration of the performance for all methods.
+Results from Table~\ref{tab:4-worldllm-constrained-decoding-finetuning-generalization} show an important deterioration of the performance for all methods.
 F-LogP manages to maintain a non-zero accuracy on complex transition types while WorldLLM-based world models do not perform better than the Statistician without any hypotheses.
-These results hints that WorldLLM may struggle in finding abstract hypotheses that generalize.
+These results hint that WorldLLM may struggle in finding abstract hypotheses that generalize.
 The next section provides additional insights on these results.